Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Common/README.md

 previous token approaches expiry.
 Using this method, your requests are less likely to be blocked to acquire a fresh token:

 Optionally, you can provide a time span before token expiry that `tokenRefresher` will be called if `refreshProactively` is true.
 For example, setting it to 5min means that 5min before the cached token expires, the proactive refresh will request a new token.
-The default value is 10min.
+The default value is 10 minutes.

 ```C# Snippet:CommunicationTokenCredential_CreateRefreshableWithoutInitialToken
 using var tokenCredential = new CommunicationTokenCredential(